Zydak/Vulkan-Path-Tracer/README.md

 # Vulkan-Path-Tracer

-Physically based path tracer made from scratch in Vulkan using my framework [Vulture](https://github.com/Zydak/Vulture).
+Physically based path tracer made in Vulkan.
 For ray tracing it utilizes Vulkan Ray-Tracing Pipeline.
-It uses a simple energy conserving BSDF (more on that in [Technical Overview](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/TechnicalOverview.md)) with Diffuse, Dielectric, Metallic and Glass lobes.
+It uses energy conserving BSSRDF with Diffuse, Dielectric, Metallic and Glass lobes + volumes.
 Renders that you create can be easily saved as .png images.
-It also features a lot of post processing effects like bloom, tonemapping, and many more.
-It also uses Optix Denoiser for denoising.
+It also features post processing effects like bloom, tonemapping.
+It also uses Optix Denoiser for denoising renders.

-For more info on the project visit [Technical Overview](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/TechnicalOverview.md).

 # Running
 ## Windows Only